-Schedule a complementary consultation with Dr. Bennett & his team to get started on your very own Path to Wellness.Get started
+Schedule a complementary consultation with Dr. Bennett & his team to get started on your wellness journey.Get started

 Stress is essentially an internal bodily response to the external world.
 To recap from Part 1, stress is more than just drama and daily happenings.
 Stress can come in three major forms, physical, chemical and emotional, which affect our lives more than we often realize.